 PALSEA2 (PALeo constraints on SEA level rise 2)

 |PIGS (Past Interglacials)|

 |SIP (Sea Ice Proxies)|

 Former initiatives and working groups

 PAGES working groups and initiatives have a natural lifespan that usually involves creating an active community, holding workshops and producing a key product.

 Propose a new PAGES Working Group

 You may also contact Thorsten Kiefer or a member of the PAGES Scientific Steering Committee to discuss your proposal.
-Proposals should be submitted by early November 2015 for consideration at the next EXCOM meeting.
+Proposals should be submitted by 15 November 2015 for consideration at the next EXCOM meeting.

 Note: PAGES considers supporting scoping workshops intended to develop new working groups, under the Open Call category.

 Working Group Guidelines (view)